hellebauer/fartnSpark-exportcontroller/README.md

 **Solar export controller for ESP8266 (Wemos D1 Mini) + Shelly plugs**

-Reads grid power from a WattWächter energy meter via MQTT and automatically switches PV microinverters on and off to keep grid export below a configurable threshold.
+Reads grid power from a WattWächter energy meter via MQTT and automatically switches up to 8 PV inverters on and off to keep grid export below a configurable threshold.
+Will work with any type of single phase inverter.
 Up to 8 Shelly plugs (Gen 1/2/3) supported.

 ---